The Cultural Atlas

 Is the Cultural Atlas finished?

 The Cultural Atlas is a work in progress; its information is constantly being reviewed, updated and expanded.
 Presently, there are just over thirty countries published on the site.
-With the exception of the Spotlighted country, these cultures comprise the twenty largest migrant populations settled in Australia, or are among the biggest fifty.
+These cultures comprise of twenty largest migrant populations settled in Australia, or are among the biggest fifty.
 Altogether, approximately 79% of Australia’s migrants and 20% of Australia's permanent residents are born in one of the countries currently published (ABS, 2015 estimate) .
 Subsequent countries will continue appearing on the site in order of the size of their migrant population in Australia.
 It is our intention that this schema avoids the appearance of showing favouritism for one culture over another whilst the content is still being developed.
 We encourage you to contribute your thoughts regarding the site’s content by visiting the Feedback page.

 Consultant: Robert Bean of Cultural Diversity Services Pty Ltd.